Ampney Crucis: Governance

-Ampney Crucis has a Parish Council, currently with 5 members.
-The current Chair of the Council is local resident Douglas Crook.
+Ampney Crucis has a Parish Council, currently with 6 members.

 As of May 2015 the village became part of 'The Ampneys and Hampton Ward' on Cotswold District Council.
 The current District Councillor is Liberal Democrat Lisa Spivey who was elected in the 2019 United Kingdom local elections.

 Ampney Crucis is part of the wider South Cerney electoral division for elections to Gloucestershire County Council, Lisa Spivey who was elected in the 2021 United Kingdom local elections is also the County Councillor.